salidamaharjan/PWA-text-editor-19/README.md

 [GitHub Repo Link](https://github.com/salidamaharjan/PWA-text-editor-19)

 ## Description
 This application is build to make it use in offline mode.
 This uses webpack, workbox to build a Progressive Web App(PWA).
-The app is deployed in to Render.
+The app is deployed to Render.
 It can be installed and used in offline mode.

 ## Installation
 Click on the given deployed app link.
 This will prompt open the app looks like follow: